nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_hierarchical_manifests.rst

    Default manifest topology for the nRF54H20 SoC

-Manifest located in the lowest positions of the hierarchy (such as the Application Local, Radio Local, System Controller, SDFW, and SDFW_Recovery manifests) contain a specific updatable image for a specific core/domain of the device.
+Manifest located in the lowest positions of the hierarchy (such as the application local, radio local, System Controller, SDFW, and SDFW_Recovery manifests) contain a specific updatable image for a specific core/domain of the device.
 The Nordic Top manifest coordinates update and invocation logic for its dependencies (System Controller and SDFW).
 The root manifest bundles all other manifests together and coordinates the entire DFU process.